kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/03-problems-using-your-card/articles/01-how-do-i-replace-or-cancel-my-wise-card/content.md

+# Problems using your card
-# How do I replace or cancel my Wise card?
+## How do I replace or cancel my Wise card?
 You can replace your Wise card at any time for a small fee.

 On the app: